RobinPett/1dv610_lab2/readme.md

  Make sure the module is imported in a script which is loaded in a html page for it to have access to the DOM.

+ ## Dependencies
+ Color Palette Extractor is not dependent on any other modules to run.
+ It must howerver run in a browser environment to have access to the DOM to create Image and Canvas elements.

 ## Usage examples

 ```javascript